Alice in Wonderland (1951 film): Music

 In an effort to retain some of Carroll's imaginative poems, Disney commissioned top songwriters to compose songs built around them for use in the film.
 Over 30 potential songs were written, and many of them were included in the film—some for only a few seconds—the greatest number of songs of any Disney film.
 In 1939, Frank Churchill was assigned to compose songs, and they were accompanied by a story reel featuring artwork from David S. Hall.
-Although none of his songs were used in the finished film, the melody for "Lobster Quadrille" was used for the song "Never Smile at a Crocodile" in Peter Pan.
+Although none of his songs were used in the finished film, the melody for "Lobster Quadrille" was used for the song "Never Smile at a Crocodile" in Peter Pan which came out two years after film's release.
 When work on Alice resumed in 1946, Tin Pan Alley songwriters Mack David, Al Hoffman and Jerry Livingston began composing songs for it after working on Cinderella.
 However, the only song by the trio that made it into the film was "The Unbirthday Song".

 While he was composing songs in New York, Sammy Fain had heard that the Disney studios wanted him to compose songs for Alice in Wonderland.
 He also suggested lyricist Bob Hilliard as his collaborator.
 The two wrote two unused songs for the film, "Beyond the Laughing Sky" and "I'm Odd".
 The music for the former song was kept but the lyrics were changed, and it later became the title song for Peter Pan, "The Second Star to the Right".
 By April 1950, Fain and Hilliard had finished composing songs for the film.

 The title song, composed by Sammy Fain, has become a jazz standard, adapted by jazz pianist Dave Brubeck in 1952 and included on his 1957 Columbia album Dave Digs Disney.

-The song, "In a World of My Own," is included on the orange disc of Classic Disney: 60 Years of Musical Magic.
+The song, "In a World of My Own", is included on the orange disc of Classic Disney: 60 Years of Musical Magic.